Ask Krrish Contact Us

 WHERE Industry = 'Technology' AND AnnualRevenue > 500000

-• You need to search for text across multiple objects (e.g., "Find all records containing 'Sales'").
+• You need to search text across multiple objects simultaneously.

-• You need to search across multiple fields on a single object without specifying each field explicitly.
+• You need to search across multiple fields without specifying each one.

-• You don't know which specific object or field contains the data you're looking for, but you have a search term.
+• You don't know which object or field contains the data.

-• You want to perform a Google-like search within Salesforce data.
+• You want a Google-like search experience within Salesforce data.

 FIND 'Marketing Campaign' IN ALL FIELDS